markjx/search2018/README.md

 # search2018
 This is a set of utilities for using multi-core CPU's and SSD's to speed up searches.

+## sansBlueTeamSummit2018-jeanmougin.pdf
+A PDF of my presentation from the [SANS Blue Team Summit 2018](https://www.sans.org/event/blue-team-summit-2018 "SANS Blue Team Summit 2018") on this topic.

 ## grepwide
 grepwide uses all your CPU & Disk I/O to search as fast as possible.
 Check out the script, all the documentation is in there.